Open Educational Resources

-OSPI’s OER Project will develop a review process that acts as a model for districts considering the adoption of full-course OER.
-The initial evaluation, conducted by OSPI, will examine open resources in Algebra 1 and American Literature and report how closely they align with state learning standards.
-The results of the review will be a resource for schools and classrooms.
+OSPI’s OER Project has developed a review process that acts as a model for districts considering the adoption of full-course OER.
+The results of these reviews are a resource for schools and classrooms.
 OSPI will not require their use, and OSPI will not create new OER content.

 More about OER